Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Set exercise Research Proposal 10 1,500 words University Resit Period Document details topic selection progress so far, plus outline aims / objectives and research questions and indicative methods / areas of literature.
+Set exercise Research Proposal 10 1,500 words During the University Resit Period Document details topic selection progress so far, plus outline aims / objectives and research questions and indicative methods / areas of literature.
 The proposal should also set out next steps including key milestones.

 Additional costs